 You need to have a clear understanding of what your client wants, then you need to be able to see it in your mind.
 Take careful notes of everything that your client provides and understand exactly what they want for their new website or their existing website.

 After you have this, begin work and ask the client for the changes they require in full detail.

 Mobile Responsive Websites

-One of the most important parts of a web designers’ job in 2019 is to make sure that all of their websites are mobile responsive.
-The reason for this is that Google has said that all websites must be responsive, otherwise, they won’t have a cat in hells chance if ranking well in Google searches.
+One of the most important parts of a web designer’s job in 2019 is to make sure that all of their websites are mobile responsive.
+The reason for this is that Google has said that all websites must be responsive, otherwise, they won’t have a cat in hells chance of ranking well in Google searches.

 It’s also great to show the client that their website is available on any device!